CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 #### Guice Injection Errors

-If you see a `NullPointerException`, `ClassNotFoundException`, or Guice DI related exception then double check that ALL configuration options are set correctly, and refer to the configuration options.
+If you see a `NullPointerException`, `ClassNotFoundException`, or Guice DI related exception, then double check that ALL configuration options are set correctly, and refer to the configuration options.

-Usually the result of misconfiguration or a class path issue, ex:
+The issue is usually the result of misconfiguration or a class path issue (the class is not found).

+EXAMPLE:
 ```
 com.google.inject.ProvisionException: Unable to provision, see the following errors: